 If you love conversation and you enjoy meeting people from different cultures and walks of lives, then you are bound to be a perfect fit and have a brilliant time!

-Volunteers in the UK or other EU countries If you are an EU/UK resident, and/or an EU citizen/passport-holder based abroad, then we are optimistic that you will also be able to travel to Germany in 2021.
+Volunteers in the UK or other EU countries If you are an EU/UK resident, and/or an EU citizen/passport-holder based abroad, then we are optimistic that you will also be able to travel to Germany by mid/late 2021.
 We would very much welcome you to apply or to contact us to register your interest.
 We can then monitor the developments together in the coming weeks/months.

 16:00 Group activity e.g. debate or challenge

 18:00 One-to-ones / phone call

 20:00 Dinner (social English & small-talk)

 a unique travel experience that represents an exciting alternative to typical formulaic holidays.

 the opportunity to meet a diverse group of individuals from around the world, from different professional backgrounds and interesting walks of life.